Thursday, March 6, 2025

 I decided to become a supporter of HWPL and Chairman ManHee Lee's peace initiatives because I also desire a world of peace for all posterity.

-Today I'd like to introduce an article regarding HWPL Frankfurt branch's Street Clean-Up Activities in Germany :)
+Today I'd like to introduce an article regarding HWPL's meeting with veterans of the Korean War :)

 Interested in HWPL's peace work for the world?
 Please visit following link :)